NXT TakeOver: Unstoppable: Preliminary matches

 The event opened with Finn Bálor facing Tyler Breeze to determine who would be the number one contender for the NXT Championship.
 The match originally also included Hideo Itami, but Itami suffered a shoulder injury and was not able to compete.
 To explain Itami's absence, WWE aired footage of a (kayfabe) attack on Itami in the parking lot.
 While never explicitly stated, the footage revealed that Kevin Owens was near by during the attack.
 During the match, Breeze performed a "Supermodel Kick" on Bálor for a near-fall.
 After Bálor collided with an exposed turnbuckle, Breeze executed a "Beauty Shot" for a near-fall.
 In the end, Bálor executed a running front dropkick on Breeze, knocking him into the turnbuckles, and a "Coup de Grâce" to win the match.

 Next, Emma and Dana Brooke faced Bayley and Charlotte.
-In the end, Bayley performed a "Bayley-to-Belly Suplex" on Dana.
+In the end, Bayley performed a "Bayley-to-Belly Suplex" on Brooke.
 Charlotte executed "Natural Selection" on Emma to win the match.

 After that, Baron Corbin faced Rhyno.
 Corbin executed "End of Days" on Rhyno to win the match.

 In the fourth match, Blake and Murphy defended their NXT Tag Team Championship against Enzo Amore and Colin Cassady (accompanied by their valet, Carmella).
 In the end, Alexa Bliss attacked Carmella.
 As Cass checked on his valet, Murphy attacked him with a superkick.
 Bliss shook the ring ropes, knocking Amore off the top rope.
 Blake pinned Enzo to retain the titles.

 In the penultimate match, Sasha Banks defended the NXT Women's Championship against Becky Lynch.
 During the match, Lynch applied the "Dis-arm-her" on Banks but Banks touched the rope, forcing Lynch to release the hold.
 In the end, Banks forced Lynch to submit to the "Bank Statement" to retain the title.